Fire and rescue services

 More information:

 Your temperature may be checked on arrival in Hong Kong.
-For the latest requirements, see Hong Kong Centre for Health Protection or contact your airline or travel agent.
+For the latest requirements, see Hong Kong inbound travel arrangements or contact your airline or travel agent.

 Refer to the Hong Kong International Airport website or contact your airline or travel agent for details on transiting Hong Kong.